motokimura/spacenet6_solution/README.md

 You can specify the output path by the second argument of `test.sh`.

-## Development
+## Instructions for Model Development

-This section is only for the model development and **has nothing to do with final testing/scoring phase**.
+This section provides instructions for the model development phase.

+**Please ignore this section in final testing/scoring phase.**

 ### Download SpaceNet6 data